-Canon EF Lenses – rumours and news
+Canon RF / EF Lenses – rumours and news

-New Lenses and Canon EF Lenses
+New Lenses, Canon RF and EF Lenses

 New lenses – facts, rumours and speculation

 The Canon RF100mm F2.8 L Macro IS USM, Canon RF400mm F2.8 L IS USM and Canon RF600mm F4L IS USM are scheduled to be available in July 2021 for an estimated retail price of $1,399.00, $11,999.00 and $12,999.00, respectively.